 Guidelines for the abstract:

 All authors of accepted abstracts are invited to submit full papers.
 Please note that all full papers will undergo a reviewing process.
-Accepted papers will be published in special volume of Archives for Data Science as well as in special volume of ADAC.
+Accepted papers will be published in special volume of Archives of Data Science.
+Selected best papers will be published in special volume of ADAC or Agrumenta Oeconomica.
 We advise all authors interested to contribute to pay attention to the mandatory deadlines.